24 januar 2023

 - Data: Platform economy initiatives - COVID-19

 Both the EU and national governments have introduced a variety of support measures aimed at averting a new recession.
-Eurofound will continuously update the ERM support instruments database, recording measures which support companies that are restructuring, as well as the employees affected.
+Eurofound will continuously update the ERM restructuring support instruments database, recording measures which support companies that are restructuring, as well as the employees affected.
 It will also record when a case is relevant to COVID-19.

 The ERM restructuring events database contains company factsheets about large-scale restructuring events reported in the principal national media in each EU Member State.
-Factsheets in this database are updated weekly to show redundancies and the database is now searchable for input related to COVID-19.
+Factsheets in this database are updated weekly to show redundancies and the database is searchable for input related to COVID-19.

 Eurofound has also compiled a variety of information on social protection and small and medium-sized enterprises (SMEs) – two areas of great importance for upcoming or already introduced support measures.